MaratGaZa/Education/README.md

 # Education
-Education Coursera "HTML, CSS, and Javascript for Web Developers" Johns Hopkins The second module, the final task
+Education Coursera "HTML, CSS, and Javascript for Web Developers" Johns Hopkins. <br>
+The second module, the final task